JkutkutArchive/JS-Drawing-SVGs-using-DFT/README.md

 # Drawing SVGs using DFT:

-This code has used [shinao's code](https://github.com/Shinao/PathToPoints) as reference to transform a svg to a array of points
+This code has used [Mika-I's code](https://jsfiddle.net/mikatalk/o3yrwqpg/) as a reference to transform a svg to a array of points